-- Consent as a legal basis for personal data processing, see Question 9. - Lawful bases for processing, see Practice Note, Demonstrating Compliance with the GDPR: Lawfulness of Processing.
+For more on consent as a legal basis for personal data processing, see Question 9.
+For more on lawful bases for processing, see Practice Note, Demonstrating Compliance with the GDPR: Lawfulness of Processing.

 Special Rules

 11. Do special rules apply for certain types of personal data, such as sensitive data?